Norway women's national football team: Landsem

 Eli Landsem, the first woman coach and the first coach with experience of coaching women's football, took over at the end of 2009.
-Under her some of the players who had previously elected not to play returned.
-Landsem produced acceptable results and the team qualified to play in the 2011 FIFA World Cup after winning all but one of the matches in their qualification group.
-However Norway failed to reach the quarter-finals for the first time in its history after losing to Brazil (0–3) and Australia (1–2).
+Under her tutelage, some of the players who had previously elected not to play returned.
+The team qualified to play in the 2011 FIFA World Cup after winning all but one of the matches in their qualification group.
+Norway however failed to reach the quarter-finals for the first time in its history after losing to Brazil (0–3) and Australia (1–2).
 As a result, they also failed to qualify for the 2012 Summer Olympics.

 The next task was qualification to the 2013 European Cup competition, with Norway in Group 3 with Iceland, Northern Ireland, Belgium, Hungary and Bulgaria.
-The campaign began badly with 3–1 losses to Iceland and 64th-ranked Northern Ireland, but in 2012 the position was recovered with wins in the last six matches, and Norway finished top of Group 3 with eight wins from ten matches.
+The team initially lost 3–1 to Iceland and Northern Ireland, but in 2012 the position was recovered with wins in the last six matches, and Norway finished top of Group 3 with eight wins from ten matches.
 They later went on to finish as runners-up in the finals in Sweden.

 Struggle

 At the 2015 FIFA Women's World Cup, Norway was drawn into a group with Germany, Thailand and the Ivory Coast.
 Norway performed well in the group stage, as the team beat Thailand 4–0 and the Ivory Coast 3–1.
 They drew 1–1 against former champions Germany.
-Norway would lose 2–1 in the round of sixteen to England.
-England went on to win the bronze medal.
+Norway lost 2–1 in the round of sixteen to England, who went on to win the bronze medal.

 2016–2018

-On 16 December 2016 Martin Sjögren was introduced as the new coach of Norway.
-He had previous coaching experience in the Damallsvenskan with Linköpings and LdB FC Malmö.
+Martin Sjögren became the new coach of Norway at the end of 2016.
+He had previous coaching experience in the Damallsvenskan with Linköping and LdB FC Malmö (now known as FC Rosengård).

 Norway qualified for Euro 2017 without losing a game.
-They were drawn into Group A alongside the Netherlands, Belgium and Denmark.
-Norway was the highest ranked team in Group A, and were predicted by many to win the group.
-They ended up being one of the biggest disappointments of the tournament as they lost all three group games without scoring a goal.
+They were drawn into Group A alongside the Netherlands, Belgium and Denmark, but lost all three group games without scoring a goal.

-On 9 September 2017 Norway striker and 2016 UEFA Women's Player of the Year Ada Hegerberg announced she was taking a break from international duty, and was unsure when or if she would return.

-On 7 October 2017 the Norway Football Association announced that Norway's male and female players would receive equal financial compensation, with the men making a contribution to the women's team.
+In 2017, Norway striker and 2016 UEFA Women's Player of the Year Ada Hegerberg decided to stop representing the national team as a form of protest due to a dispute with the Norwegian Football Federation about how they treat women's football.
+Hegerberg eventually returned to the national team five years later in March 2022.
+Her protest led to Norwegian Football Federation in October 2017 to pay Norway's male and female players equally, with the men making a contribution to the women's team.
 This equalled nearly a fifty percent increase in compensation for the women.

-On 4 September 2018 Norway defeated the Netherlands 2–1 in their final group game of UEFA World Cup Qualifying.
-As a result, Norway won qualifying Group 3 and secured an automatic berth in the 2019 World Cup, while the Netherlands who won Euro 2017 were forced to go to the play-off.
+In the 2019 UEFA World Cup Qualifications, Norway defeated the Netherlands with the score of 2–1 in their final group game on 4 September 2018.
+As a result, Norway won qualifying Group 3 and secured an automatic berth in the 2019 World Cup, while the Netherlands, who won Euro 2017, were forced to go to the play-off.